2016 Exhibit Area

 Camp Kodiak offers an integrated, non-competitive camp serving children and teens with ADHD, LD and high-functioning ASD.
 Social skills program, academic tutoring, 50+ sports and activities.
 Small cabin groups, 2-to-1 ratio, professional staff.
 Comfortable lakefront cabins with electricity and full bathrooms including shower.
 Transportation to/from airport in Toronto.

 SOAR is an accredited ADHD Summer Camp, Boarding School, and GAP Year Program.
 We serve youth and young adults with learning disabilities (LD) and ADD / ADHD in North Carolina, Wyoming, California, Florida, and internationally!
 Our adventure based programs provide academic instruction, experiential education, and life skills development for youth and young adults ages 8-25.
-Created in 1977 by an adult with learning disabilities, SOAR provides fun and successful experiences so that participants may gain greater awareness of their own strengths and improve self-esteem and confidence.

 Via Services is a private, independent non-profit dedicated to helping individuals with disabilities and special needs achieve greater self-sufficiency and lead richer lives.
 We have 3 programs within our organization: First Step, Via West and Altitude.

 At Bound4College™ we are experts in working with students with learning differences and we honor the unique qualities they bring to their post-secondary and/or college communities.
 We identify which schools or programs will fit students’ needs and we empower them as we help them through the entire application process.

 Charles Armstrong School serves high potential students with language-based learning differences, such as dyslexia, empowering them to thrive as learners in school and life.
 Our faculty, staff, board and community are dedicated to our mission and the values of Charles Armstrong School.